inforlife/process/issues/others.md

 ## Name
 Few words that identify the issue.

-An example of name is `Add image build to CI`.
+An example of a name is `Add image build to CI`.

 ## Description
 A summary of the concerns with the current design.

-An example of description is
+An example of a description is

 {% highlight yaml %}
 To standardize the internal development process, the build of Docker image should be added to CI runs.